Rbbt-Workflows/sequence/workflow.md

 Functionalities regarding genomic sequence analysis.

+Finds genomic features overlapping genomic positions, like exons, reconstructs offsets into transcripts, and computes the amino-acid changaes of variants.
+Additionally finds mutations in exon junctions, and genes with high frequencies of mutations.

 Positions, ranges, and mutations are specified using a common format.
 Each is identified by several fields separated by the character `:`. *Positions* are represented as `chromosome:position` i.e. `12:4234412`. *Mutations* have an